-- If it is below 1.3 bar 1 then the tyre is insufficiently sealed.
+- If the tyre pressure is below 1.3 bar then the tyre is insufficiently sealed.
 The journey should not be continued.
-Contact a tyre centre.
+Call roadside assistance for recovery.

 - After a tyre has been inflated, always refit the dust cap in order to avoid damage to the valve from gravel, dirt, etc.

 - Only use plastic dust caps.
 Metal dust caps can rust and become difficult to unscrew.